amasky/ram/README.md

 ## Features

-* RAM model difinition file (Chainer)
+* RAM model difinition file
-* script for training the model on MNIST
+* script to train the model on MNIST
 * script to run the model on MNIST

 ### not yet implemented

-* hyper-params to get the best accuracy in the paper
+* hyper-parameters to get the best accuracy in the paper
 * multi-scale glimpse
 * models to solve "Translated MNIST" task